LairdCP/IG60-Laird-Linux-Release-Packages/README.md

 # Introduction
 ## Purpose
-The reference guide is intended to provide an embedded developer with the information needed to start evaluating and integrating the IG60 Laird Linux gateway for their IoT connectivity and processing needs.
+The reference guide is intended to provide an embedded developer with the information needed to start evaluating and integrating the Sentrius™ IG60 gateway using Laird Linux for their IoT connectivity and processing needs.
 The guide is designed to walk the developer integrating the IG60 Laird Linux gateway through the same process Laird developers use to develop our own boxed products.
 This allows multiple levels of Laird's customer support team to assist with customer integrations.
 ## Product Overview
 The Sentrius™ IG60 using Laird Linux has a small footprint for easy installation and a rugged, industry spec design that enables it to withstand wide temperature ranges, humidity, shock, and vibration.
 Certified for industry environment, the IG60 is ideal for industry deployment.